World First International Money Transfers

 - Customer support.
 Most companies offer customer service by Internet chat, phone, in person or by email.
 Make sure help will be available if you need it.

-How do I send money to Kuwait from Australia?
+How to send money to Kuwait

 - Bank transfers.
 Some major US banks may allow you to send money to Kuwait.